finli/RNA_mutations/Movie script.md

 While much attention is given to protein-coding genes, ncRNAs play an equally vital role in gene regulation and suppression, and mutations in these regions could be key to improving cancer treatment.
 Our solution focuses on unlocking the power of these ncRNA variants to better predict and personalize cancer therapies.

-[Visual: Show the structure of ncRNA, with emphasis on its complex, non-coding regions]
+[Visual: Show the structure of ncRNA]

 Narrator: